nitishsumrai/nitishsumrai-nodejs_authenticator-starter-code-/README.md

 7. Configure mongoose field encryption by adding a secret key in the `config\environment.js` file

-8.  input the command `node index,js` on terminal
+8.  input the command `node index.js` on terminal

 9. Pat yourself in the back for making it so far!!